-The most effective email signatures use design hierarchy to balance content, form, and imagery.
-Using dividers or white room, where possible, to distinguish the various elements of the email signature and draw the reader’s attention.
+The most effective email signatures use a design hierarchy to balance content, form, and imagery.
+Use dividers or white room, where ever possible, to distinguish the various elements of the email signature and draw the reader’s attention.
 By including bold, capped, and coloured content, the user’s attention can be grabbed so use it appropriately.

 Too much and it’s overpowering, too less and it’s boring.
 It’s all about the balance.

 One of the best things you can include in your email signature is a call-to-action.
 The best email signature CTAs are short, up-to-date, non-pushy, and in line with the style of your email making them feel more like a post-script, and less like a sales pitch (though the idea is to pitch your brand or service or product).
 Pick a CTA that reflects one brand’s ideals and marketing goals.
 You can modify your CTA as and when required.